MWyssy/gcp-project-replica-public/README.md

 Remote State:

 > This will set up the remote state used by terraform.
+> Before running this, please make sure you have the **Cloud Storage** API enabled in your Google Cloud environment.

 - Change directory to _\_remote-state_: `$ cd _remote-state`
 - Initialise Terraform: `$ terraform init`